 Scroll To Shop My Finished Bathroom:

-This is the primer and paint I personally used, both from Benjamin Moore:
+This is the primer and paint I used for this project:

-As far as paint colors, Benjamin Moore Hale Navy and Old Navy were my favorite paint choices for the bathroom cabinet.
-Make swatches on paper and tape them up to the bathroom cabinet to help yourself envision the final look!
+As far as paint colors, make swatches on paper of your favorite colors and tape them up to the bathroom cabinet to help yourself envision the final look!

 Once I put these swatches up, I could immediately see Hale Navy was the look I was going for.